intelliot/XRPL-Standards/XLS-30d.md

 a. amount of asset1 if specified in Amount specifies the minimum amount of asset1 that the trader is willing to withdraw

 b.
-The effective price of asset traded out doesnotdoes not exceed the amount specified in EPrice
+The effective price of asset traded out does not exceed the amount specified in EPrice

 Following updates after a successful transaction: